rtyler/brokenco.de/_posts/2009-12-24-pyrage-from-toolbox-import-hammer.markdown

 layout: post
 title: "Pyrage: from toolbox import hammer"
 tags:
-- Opinion
+- opinion
-- Software Development
+- software development
-- Python
+- python
 created: 1261643006
 ---
 Those that have worked with my directly know I'm a *tad*